SammyMedawar/Baynatna/README.md

 ## 📊 Voting System

 - Votes require a reason (like Stack Overflow)
-- Votes are limited to one per user per post
+- Votes are limited to one per user per complaint
-- Super upvoted quarantined posts notify moderators
+- Super upvoted quarantined complaints notify moderators

 ---